 Established in 1982 with a Trust Fund of approximately $12,000 set up under the will of the late Mrs Stella Maria Jane Grierson, of Croydon, Victoria.
 This scholarship is subject to the provisions of the James Cook University Coursework Scholarships, Bursaries and Grants Policy.

-The value of the bursary will be $5,000 or such amount as the Selection Committee determines from time to time.
+The value of the scholarship will be $5,000 or such amount as the Selection Committee determines from time to time.

-The bursary shall be made to each awardee in two equal instalments one after the census date of Study Period 1 and the second after the census date of Study Period 2.
+The scholarship shall be made to each awardee in two equal instalments one after the census date of Study Period 1 and the second after the census date of Study Period 2.

 The number of scholarships to be offered each year shall be determined by the Selection Committee on the advice of the officer administering the scholarship.

 The maximum period of tenure of a scholarship shall be the minimum number of years required to enable the holder to complete the degree or diploma for which he or she is enrolled.

-The Hugh Alexander Grierson Trust Bursary shall be open to competition among candidates who:
+The Hugh Alexander Grierson Trust Scholarship shall be open to competition among candidates who:

 The Selection Committee shall, in the exercise of its absolute discretion, afford consideration to the following criteria: